macbellingrath/isign/README.rst

 Finally, you need a provisioning profile from the Apple Developer Portal that uses the same certificate.
-If you've never dealt with this, the provisioning profile is what tells the phone that you Apple has okayed you installing apps onto this particular phone.
+If you've never dealt with this, the provisioning profile is what tells the phone that Apple has okayed you installing apps onto this particular phone.

 If you develop with XCode, you might have a provisioning profile already.
 On the Mac where you develop with XCode, try running the ``isign_guess_mobileprovision.sh`` script.